tonytsao/quantum_trotter_time_evolution/README.md

 Quantum Trotter Time Evolution
+===
 In the repository, I store quantum trotter time evolution code.
 The physics model we simulated is Transverse Field Ising Model.
-===
-**trotter**: Quantum simulation using Trotter-Suzuki decomposition with fixed time step.
+**trotter.py**: Quantum simulation using Trotter-Suzuki decomposition with fixed time step.